Lines of Insurance

 - Equity-Indexed Annuity - This type of annuity is sort of a hybrid between a fixed annuity and a variable annuity.
 When purchased, the insurer agrees to pay a return on your account that is tied to a stock market index.
 The insurer typically guarantees to pay no less than a certain return in a given period if the return on that stock market index falls below a minimum percentage.

-Funeral and Burial - Specific life insurance policies or annuities having an initial face amount of fifteen thousand dollars ($15,000) or less that are designated by the purchaser for the payment of funeral and burial expenses.
+Funeral and Burial - Specific life insurance policies or annuities having an initial face amount of twenty thousand dollars ($20,000) or less that are designated by the purchaser for the payment of funeral and burial expenses.